xcashim/token-explorer/README.md

 # token-explorer
-An ERC20 token explorer based on XCash network
+An ERC20 token explorer based on XCash network.
+Change port at bin/www.